rapiddweller/rapiddweller-benerator-ce/README.md

 - _1_install_mvn_dependencies.sh_ : This script is checking Prerequisites for you, cloning all rapiddweller-benerator-ce SubProjects and install via
   Maven locally.
-- _2_setup_benerator.sh_ : This script is building on script no. 1 and using installed dependencies and packed jar, assemble it to a rapiddweller-benerator-ce.tar.gz and setup the benerator locally into your user home directory.
+- _2_setup_benerator.sh_ : This script is building on script no. 1 and using installed dependencies and packed jar, assemble it to a rapiddweller-benerator-ce.tar.gz and setup Benerator locally into your user home directory.
 - _3_execute_demos.sh_ : This script is building on script no. 2 and use the unpacked and configure rapiddweller-benerator-ce application to execute existing demo files.